jesserichmanNYC/blog/content/post/perfect_docker_java.md

 #### Setting Docker container memory constraints

 One thing you need to know about Java process memory allocation is that in reality it consumes more physical memory than specified with the `-Xmx` JVM option.
-The `-Xmx` option specifies only maximum Java heap size.
-But Java process is a regular Linux process and what is interesting, is how much actual physical memory this process is consuming.
+The `-Xmx` option specifies only the maximum Java heap size.
+But the Java process is a regular Linux process and what is interesting, is how much actual physical memory this process is consuming.

-Or in other words - _what is the **Resident Set Size** (**RSS**) value for running Java process?_
+Or in other words - _what is the **Resident Set Size** (**RSS**) value for running a Java process?_

 Theoretically, in the case of a Java application, a required RSS size can be calculated by: